OpenBB-finance/OpenBB/website/content/economy/bigmac/_index.md

 Big Mac prices are from McDonald’s directly and from reporting around the world; exchange rates are from Thomson Reuters; GDP and population data used to calculate the euro area averages are from Eurostat and GDP per person data are from the IMF World Economic Outlook reports.

+The Big Mac PPP exchange rate between two countries is obtained by dividing the price of a Big Mac in one country (in its currency) by the price of a Big Mac in another country (in its currency).

 Source: https://data.nasdaq.com/data/ECONOMIST-the-economist-big-mac-index

 ```